rachitpareek/autoGiftCard/README.md

 - Webhook functionality: As seen in this recent (Oct.
 2019) Stack OverFlow post (`https://stackoverflow.com/questions/58545332/why-is-the-instagram-graph-api-webhook-not-working`), the Instagram Webhook API will not provide production-level functionality without a verified app review, which is why simply tagging my account will not result in a trigger.
 However, please see `Testing` to see the functionality of this application.

 # Improvements
-- Gift Card Balances: Ideally, I would also have created a function that gave each person's gift card a unique ID and stored that information along with the card's remaining balance in a separate collection.
-Then, I would update this collection whenever a customer used one of their cards.
 - Instagram authentication: The IG Webhook API sends a JSON payload containing the media_id & comment_id of the post or comment containing the mention.
 My current implementation extracts the media_id and stores it in the database.
 However, in order to convert this information to the handle of the user themselves (which is the data we really want), I would use the Instagram Graph API, and this would require OAuth authentication that I did not yet implement.